Ivaneres/BlenderSatAI/README.md

 ### Computer Vision
 #### Object detection:
  * [ ] Research satellite imagery building detection algorithms, build an implementation that works for one country/area.
+ * [ ] Attempt to infer shape of roof from satellite image.
  * [ ] Extend to be robust with any building types/styles.

 #### Classification: